What Do You Know About Property Division?

-The Difficulty of Property Division
+The Difficulty Of Property Division

-You and your spouse need to come to an agreement about property division, or you risk leaving it in the hands of the courts.
-The state of Illinois uses an equitable distribution system, which aims to be fair, but not necessarily equal.
+You and your spouse need to come to an agreement about property division or you risk leaving it in the hands of the courts.
+Illinois uses an equitable distribution system, which aims to be fair, but not necessarily equal.
 If you’re disputing the topic with your spouse, you should speak to attorney Robert S. Thomas.
 He can explain the laws regarding asset division.
 Furthermore, he can dedicate himself to your case.
 If you need to fight for your property in court, he can help.

-Marital Versus Non-Marital Property
+Marital Vs. Nonmarital Property

-One of the keys to property division is understanding the difference between marital and non-marital property.
+One of the keys to property division is understanding the difference between marital and nonmarital property.
 However, this is one of the simplest issues of property division.
 In Illinois, marital property is anything you or your partner purchased after your marriage.
-Non-marital property is anything purchased prior to your marriage.
+Nonmarital property is anything purchased prior to your marriage.

 With a mean household income of $88,805, Schaumburg residents have some disposable income.
 They sometimes use that income to buy vacation properties and make other investments with emotional attachments.
 When that occurs, property division becomes more difficult.
 In addition to dealing with the financial aspects of losing the property, you need to deal with the emotional ones.

 After years of marriage, you and your partner probably accumulated a few meaningful properties.
 Our firm understands that your property is about more than money.
-For that reason, we do our best to get you the outcome you want.
+For that reason, we will do our best to get you the outcome you want.